What is eco building?

 I can’t claim to have a clear understanding of the current situation and whether this proposal has actually defeated the challenges to it and become law, but in Spain there is a general fatalism embedded in the population that accepts that the government does what it wants, and there is also often more than a whiff of laws being made at the behest of the vested interests backing whichever political side is currently in office (eg. PP supporting power producers who are no fans of generous feed-in tariffs for small scale electricity producers).

-• Cost vs benefits, longevity, and stage of development: Whether a system is truly fit for purpose and how long an installations service life is is a consideration, as replacing a system invariably costs more in both financial and environmental terms than maintaining an existing system.
+My advice would be that if you have an eco-solution in mind that is subject to specific Spanish government regulation, put it out of your mind and your plans unless you are very, very keen on it. - Cost vs benefits, longevity, and stage of development: Whether a system is truly fit for purpose and how long an installations service life is is a consideration, as replacing a system invariably costs more in both financial and environmental terms than maintaining an existing system.

 Finally, with any proposed system the stage of development of that technology needs to be considered – if it’s a stable and mature technology (evacuated tube collectors, for example) then it’s unlikely to get significantly better or cheaper in the near future, but if it’s a developing technology (photovoltaic solar panels, although less so in the last few years) then you need to weigh up whether it’s economical and also reliable and proven at its current stage and also whether future iterations of it are likely to have backwards compatibility to work with your installation.